 Prefer a Guided Alpe Adria Trip?
 Check this one!

 Day 1: Hike the Alpe Adria Trail to Vrsic Pass

-Fly into Ljubljana Airport and we’ll arrange your transfer to the start of the hike in Kranjska Gora or reach the town on your own.
+Reach the north-western corner of the country on your own, the adventure starts in Kranjska Gora.
 It’s a small ski town at the foothills of the mighty Julian Alps, where you’ll grab your backpack, stock on some food and immerse in your multi-adventure trip!